Actipro/WPF-Controls/Documentation/topics/charts/chart-types/area.md

 The area series will pivot it's polygon based on the chart's baseline value, as specified by the `Baseline` property on [XYDateTimeAxis](xref:@ActiproUIRoot.Controls.Charts.XYDateTimeAxis), [XYDoubleAxis](xref:@ActiproUIRoot.Controls.Charts.XYDoubleAxis), or [XYDecimalAxis](xref:@ActiproUIRoot.Controls.Charts.XYDecimalAxis) The default baseline for numeric values is `0`, and for date/time values it is `DateTime.MinValue`.

-In the following examples, the data rendered by the chart uses the index postion along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
+In the following examples, the data rendered by the chart uses the index position along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
 The first image shows the series using `10` as the minimum value along the Y-axis, and `20` for the maximum.
 Since our baseline is `0` (the default), the polygon is not pivoted.

 ![Screenshot](../images/chart-types-area2.png)

-If we explicitly set our baseline value to `15`, then any values below the baseline will be considered "negative" and the polyon will appear to pivot around the baseline.
+If we explicitly set our baseline value to `15`, then any values below the baseline will be considered "negative" and the polygon will appear to pivot around the baseline.

 ![Screenshot](../images/chart-types-area3.png)